-Your team will prepare slides and a paper prototype for your cognitive walkthrough.
+Your team will prepare initial design documents and slides for your cognitive walkthrough for the two walkthroughs.
 The cognitive walkthrough will provide the graduate students the material they need to perform their heuristic evaluations.
 Although you will have 20 minutes for your cognitive walkthrough, your presentation should last 10 minutes or less to allow time for Q&A

 Your team should sketch all major views.
 The sketches can be neatly hand drawn or you may use drawing software, Flash or other software.
 The sketches can use sticky post-it notes to represent interacting components of the UI.
 All sketches and major views should be scanned so that they can be used in the slides for the cognitive walk through.

 A good reference for paper prototyping is at Board of Innovation, Resources & Tools for Paper Prototyping.

 Use scenarios are verbal descriptions demonstrating single instances of using the app.
 The use scenario also motivates the use by initially giving the context of the use.
 Using the personas that your team has created, you should prepare at least two use scenarios, one for nominal task performance and the other illustrating error handling.
 You may also add a scenario for instruction-seeking.
 The use scenarios should demonstrate the depth of your system meaning it should not be a trivial example of using the system.
 Try to demonstrate as much functionality as possible.